lukehsiao/BYU_Bomberman/README.md

      ◄  ▼  ►    [Action1] [Action2]

 So, don't use anything too bulky or it won't be fun.
-Materials we've found effective are: Play-Doh, coins, oranges(or other fruit).
+Materials we've found effective are: Play-Doh, coins, potatoes/carrots (cut in half so they don't wobble).
 Good ways to get all the players grounded to the same ground are (1) use grounding wristbands we commonly have in the shop, (2) place a strip of metal tape or tin foil on the table where they all rest their wrists.